Buying real estate, land and house

 Land ownership in Thailand for foreigners

-Under the Thailand Civil and Commercial Code foreigners have the same property rights as are available to Thai nationals, however it is under the Land Code Act B.E.
-2497 (1954) prohibited for foreigners to own land in Thailand.
-As ownership of land is an essential element of any real estate (land and house) ownership it leads to the conclusion that, besides an apartment in a licensed condominium, there is NO freehold ownership of real estate (land and house) available for foreigners in Thailand.
+Under the Thailand Civil and Commercial Code foreigners in principle have the same property rights as are available to Thai nationals, however it is under the Land Code Act B.E.
+2497 (1954) prohibited for foreigners to own or possess land in Thailand.
+As ownership of land is an essential element of any real estate (land and house) ownership it leads to the conclusion that, besides an apartment in a licensed condominium, there is no freehold ownership of real estate (land and house) available for foreigners in Thailand.

 Under the Thailand Land Code Act foreigners may own land under the provisions of a treaty, however the last treaty allowing foreigners to own land in Thailand was terminated in 1970 and there is currently NO treaty with any country allowing foreigners to acquire and own land in Thailand.
 In fact anyone who contravenes with the above section shall be punished with a fine not exceeding twenty thousand baht or an imprisonment not exceeding two years, or both (section 111 of the Land Code Act).